Contributors

 Philip Meyer

 Philip Meyer, a 1966-'67 Nieman Fellow, recently retired as the holder of the Knight chair of Journalism at the University of North Carolina.
-His most recent book is "The Vanishing Newspaper: Saving Journalism in the Information Age."
+His most recent book is "Paper Route: Finding My Way to Precision Journalism."

 Lawrence Meyer